6 Min Read

 Basement Flooring: Professional or DIY?

-There are many home improvement projects that are well-suited to doing it yourself, but from what we've witnessed, the installation of basement flooring is not one of them.
+Many home improvement projects are well-suited to doing it yourself, but from what we've witnessed, the installation of basement flooring is not one of them.
 There are just too many ways for things to wrong if you're not careful and experienced.
 Missteps at any point can open the door to water damage, unevenness, or a floor that just doesn't look or feel right.

 As a design-build firm, we partner with our clients to determine what their home's needs are, which materials are the best fit for the job, and what steps have to be taken to ensure proper installation.
 It costs more than the DIY approach, but, in our (admittedly biased) opinion, the results justify the investment.